Dijji/InternetOff/readme.md

 There are just two states, Internet on and Internet off, and a button to switch between them.

+Changing firewall rules requires administrator privileges.
+I have released InternetOff as open source because I wouldn't trust any download that wasn't fully transparent with such privileges, so why should you?
+Instructions for building the program can be found in the root directory of the source.

-To install InternetOff, download the zip file from the Releases tab, and extract the two files that it contains to wherever you keep your program files.
+To install InternetOff ready built, download the InternetOff.zip file from the Releases tab, and extract the two files that it contains to wherever you keep your program files.
 ## How it works
 It used to be quite hard to turn off access to the Internet without also turning off access to the local network.
 InternetOff takes advantage of a Firewall enhancement delivered in Windows 8.1 (or possibly Windows 8, but I don't have a copy to check) which allows you to specifically block access to Internet addresses only.
 The price is that InternetOff does not work on Windows 7.